difikul/weathy/README.md

 # Weathy

 Weathy is a Laravel 10 and Vue 3 application for exploring weather data.
 The frontend is powered by Vite, Tailwind CSS and Vue with Pinia state management.
-Weather information is retrieved from the OpenWeatherMap API.
+Weather information is retrieved from multiple APIs including OpenWeatherMap, Open‑Meteo and MET Norway.

 ## Local development